reciprocal-space/linkedin-resume-generator/README.md

 First install the project dependencies: `npm install`

-Next add a LinkedIn session cookie from your browser (it can be found by logging in to LinkedIn and then opening up your cookies and selecting the value of the `li_at` cookie) to an `.env.local` file; the variable should be called `SESSION_COOKIE`
+Next add a LinkedIn session cookie from your browser to an `.env.local` file; the variable should be called `SESSION_COOKIE` (the cookie can be found by logging in to LinkedIn and then opening up your cookies and selecting the value of the `li_at` cookie)

 Then run the development server: